brennenhogan/mask_identification_final_project/README.md

 This project uses the mask labeled dataset from Kaggle.
 The dataset can be found and downloaded here: https://www.kaggle.com/wobotintelligence/face-mask-detection-dataset

-Please download the dataset and move it to the folder where you are running the program before use
+Please download the dataset and move it to the folder where you are running the program before use Call the data "mask_data" and it will be ignored by the .gitignore file for future use

  To run please use python3